 Cindy and her daughter Lynnea cutting away damage from the derecho.
 All the Golding children learned how to handle equipment safely, drive tractors, fix plumbing, and build.
 They became engineers, business owners, and great adults.

 Cindy and Joe have six children and 21 grandchildren.
 Their children grew up working on the farms and in the businesses.
 The family attended church services together each week and the kids were active in youth groups.
 The Golding family values working together and playing together.
 A family reunion of kids, spouses, and grandchildren is a loud and boisterous affair and generally includes water sports.

 Four of Cindy’s grandchildren cool off in the farm pond.

-I led a group fighting against an aggressive, involuntary annexation of huge swaths of rural land, taking this action all the way to the Iowa Supreme Court (where we won!).
-I will continue to fight to ensure rural-urban cooperation as opposed to urban dominance.
+Cindy has served on the Linn County Farm Bureau for over 22 years and has been an extremely active proponent of agricultural and rural issues to the state legislature.
+Cindy led a group fighting against aggressive involuntary annexation of huge swaths of rural land, taking this action all the way to the Iowa Supreme Court (where they won!).
+Cindy will continue to fight to ensure rural-urban cooperation as opposed to urban dominance.

 Small Town and Rural Economic Health